 Marital Property Settlements

 Under California law, property and assets acquired during a marriage are generally considered community property.
 In a divorce, each spouse gets half the value of the community assets and keeps his or her own separate assets.
 Community property may include income, real estate, personal property, a closely held business or professional practice, and retirement benefits.
 The community estate may also be entitled to reimbursement for educational expenses incurred by one spouse during the marriage.
 Debts acquired during the marriage are typically considered community debt, even if one spouse made most of the expenditures.
-Often, spouses are able to resolve these complex issues by negotiating a marital property settlement.
-At Lerner Poole, our skilled divorce lawyers help individuals in San Francisco and throughout the Bay Area reach agreements that protect their interests.Marital Property Settlements
+Often, spouses are able to resolve these complex issues by negotiating a marital property settlement with the assistance of a divorce lawyer.
+At Lerner Poole, our skilled San Francisco marital property settlement lawyers help individuals throughout the Bay Area reach agreements that protect their interests.Marital Property Settlements

 Usually, each spouse works with his or her attorney to start formulating a marital property settlement by making a list of everything the couple owns and determining which assets are separate property and which are community property.
 The value of the property must also be determined.
 In high net worth divorces, it may be necessary to retain an appraiser and other experts to evaluate various assets.